 The University provides resources to students with disabilities to ensure they can fully participate in campus life.

-The Chicago Center for Teaching supports the University’s diverse community of instructors in developing teaching practices to enhance student learning across campus.
+The Chicago Center for Teaching and Learning supports the University’s diverse community of instructors in developing teaching practices to enhance student learning across campus.

 Reasonable accommodation is available for faculty and other academic appointees with disabilities.

-Developed by the Chicago Center for Teaching in partnership with the Office of the Provost, this website serves as a resource for academics who are committed to inclusive teaching.
+Developed by the Chicago Center for Teaching and Learning in partnership with the Office of the Provost, this website serves as a resource for academics who are committed to inclusive teaching.

 Instructors are required to provide accommodations for students who must miss class, assignments, or exams in observance of religious holidays.